 To seek Department approval of a work plan, a brownfield redevelopment authority must submit information for each eligible property, including a copy of the brownfield plan, current ownership information, current and historical use information, and a summary of the proposed redevelopment.
-Upon receiving the request for approval of a work plan, or a portion of a work plan that pertains only to baseline environmental assessment activities, due care activities, or both, the Department must review the work plan and issue a response.
-The bill would refer to Department-specific activities instead of baseline environmental assessment.
+Upon receiving the request for approval of a work plan, or a portion of a work plan that pertains only to Department-specific activities, the Department must review the work plan and issue a response.
+Previously, the Act referred to a work plan or portion that pertained to only baseline environmental assessment activities, or due care activities, or both.

-The Department may issue a conditional approval that delineates specific modifications to the plan to meet the Act's requirements.
-Under the bill, the Department could not condition its approval on deletions from or modifications of the work plan relating to activities to be funded solely by tax increment revenue not attributable to taxes levied for school operating purposes.
+The DEQ may issue a conditional approval that delineates specific modifications to the plan to meet the Act's requirements.
+Under the bill, the DEQ may not condition its approval on deletions from or modifications of the work plan relating to activities to be funded solely by tax increment revenue not attributable to taxes levied for school operating purposes.